How To Do A Scissor Sweep BJJ Step By Step

 Source: Chewjitsu

-How To Do A Scissor Sweep?
+How to Do A Scissor Sweep?

 Follow these awesome steps to take a successful scissor sweep in BJJ.

-4. Use the sleeve and collar grips that you have created before to pull the opponent forward by engaging your shoulders, hands, and legs.
+4. Use the sleeve and collar grips you have created to pull the opponent forward by engaging your shoulders, hands, and legs.
 This is necessary to break the posture and destroy the opponent’s weight balance.

-5. Finish the jiu-jitsu scissor sweep by turning your hips together with your legs, once the opponent’s weight isn’t on his heels.
+5. Finish the jiu-jitsu scissor sweep by turning your hips together with your legs once the opponent’s weight isn’t on his heels.

 Scissor Sweep Details